DeemosTech/Godot-Rodin-Plugin/README.md

 ## RodinBridge
 ### Introduction
 The Rodin Bridge for Godot is a powerful integration tool that supports most of the functions available on [Rodin's webpage](https://hyper3d.ai), allowing users to access image-based generation capabilities directly within the Godot editor environment.
-It enables users to replace target images, adjust generation settings, utilize ControlNet with selected objects, and choose between automatic and manual generation modes—all while maintaining a seamless workflow between Blender and the Rodin web interface through the convenient floating window functionality.
+It enables users to replace target images, adjust generation settings, utilize ControlNet with selected objects, and choose between automatic and manual generation modes—all while maintaining a seamless workflow between Godot and the Rodin web interface through the convenient floating window functionality.

 ![RodinBridge](source/preview.jpg)